UT Tyler Graduate Nursing

 Entrance Exam Information

-Entrance exams are required for the graduate program in the UT Tyler College of Nursing.
+Entrance exams are required for the graduate program in the UT Tyler School of Nursing.
 For the RN-MSN, MSN-Education, MSN- Administration or the Nurse Practitioner track, the applicant may take either the GRE or MAT.
 For the MSN/MBA dual degree track, the GMAT is required.